calvert/stackevo-docs/draft-trammell-semi-report-00.md

 # Outcomes

-[EDITOR'S NOTE: frontmatter for outcomes. note that fondue was served.]
+The SEMI workshop identified several areas for further work, outlined below:

 ## Minimal signaling for encapsulated transports

 Assuming that a way forward for transport evolution in user space would involve encapsulation in UDP datagrams, the workshop identified that it may be useful to have a facility built atop UDP to provide minimal signaling of the semantics of a flow that would otherwise be available in TCP: at the very least, indications of first and last packets in a flow to assist firewalls and NATs in policy decision and state maintenance.
 This facility could also provide minimal application-to-path and path-to-application signaling, though there was less agreement exactly what should or could be signaled here.

-We also noted that, given the increasing deployment of encryption in the Internet, this facility should cooperate with DTLS {{RFC6347}} in order to selectively expose information about traffic flows where the transport headers and payload themselves are encrypted.
+The workshop did note that, given the increasing deployment of encryption in the Internet, this facility should cooperate with DTLS {{RFC6347}} in order to selectively expose information about traffic flows where the transport headers and payload themselves are encrypted.

 To develop this concept further, it was decided to propose a non working group forming BoF session, SPUD (Substrate Protocol for User Datagrams), at the IETF 92 meeting in March in Dallas.
-A draft on use cases {{I-D.hardie-spud-use-cases}} and a prototype protocol specification {{I-D.hildebrand-spud-prototype} were prepared following discussions at SEMI.
-This BoF has been approved, with discussion on the spud mailing list (spud@ietf.org).
+A draft on use cases
+{{I-D.hardie-spud-use-cases}}, a prototype specification for a shim protocol over UDP  {{I-D.hildebrand-spud-prototype}, and a separate specification of the use of DTLS as a subtransport layer
+{{I-D.huitema-tls-dtls-as-subtransport}} were prepared following discussions at SEMI, and presented at the BoF.

+Clear from discussion before and during the SPUD BoF, and drawing on experience with previous endpoint-to-middle and middle-to-endpoint signaling approaches, is that any selective exposure of traffic metadata outside a relatively restricted trust domain must be declarative as opposed to imperative, non-negotiated, and advisory.
+Each exposed parameter should also be independently verifiable, so that each entity can assign its own trust to other entities.
+Basic transport over the substrate must continue working even if signaling is ignored or stripped, to support incremental deployment.
+These restrictions on vocabulary are discussed further in {{I-D.trammell-stackevo-newtea}}.

+There was much interest in the room in continuing work on an approach like the one under discussion.
+While it was relatively clear that the state of the discussion and prototyping activity now is not yet mature enough for standardization within an IETF working group, it is not clear in what venue the work should continue.

+Discussion contiunes on the spud mailing list (spud@ietf.org).
+The UDP shim layer prototype described by {{I-D.hildebrand-spud-prototype}}.

 ## Middlebox measurement

 Discussion about the impairments caused by middleboxes quickly identified the need to get more and better data about how prevelant certain types of impairments are in the network.
 It doesn't make much sense, for instance, to engineer complex workarounds for certain types of impairments into transport protocols if those impairments are relatively rare.
 There are dedicated measurement studies for certain types of impairment, but the workshop noted that prevalence data might be available from error logs from TCP stacks and applications on both clients and servers: these entities are in a position to know when attempts to use particular transport features failed, providing an opportunity to measure the network as a side effect of using it.
 Many clients already have a feature for sending these bug reports back to their developers.
+These present opportunities to bring data to bear on discussion and decisions about protocol engineering in an Internet full of middleboxes.

-It was decided to hold an informal Bar BOF at the IETF 92 meeting in Dallas to discuss approaches to get aggregated data from these logs about potential middlebox impairment, focusing on common data formats and issues of preserving end-user privacy.
-[EDITOR'S NOTE should we put together a list for this effort?]
+The HOPS (How Ossified is the Protocol Stack) informal birds of a feather session ("BarBoF") was held at the IETF 92 meeting in Dallas, to discuss approaches to get aggregated data from these logs about potential middlebox impairment, focusing on common data formats and issues of preserving end-user privacy.
+While some discussion focused on aggregating impairment observations at the network level, initial work will focus on making relative prevalence information available on an Internet-wide scope.
+The first activity identified has been to match the types of data required to answer questions relevant to protocol engineering to the data that currently is or can easily be collected.

+A mailing list (hops@ietf.org) has been established to continue discussion.

-## Guidelines for middlebox deployment
+## Guidelines for middlebox design deployment

+The workshop identified the potential to update {{RFC3234}} to provide guidelines...

 [EDITOR'S NOTE: potential IAB document following from {{RFC3234}}]